 How to apply

-2. Complete the Everett Electrical Engineering supplemental application by following this link.
-(The supplemental asks you to enter the courses you have taken and grades received; you will want to have a copy of your transcripts/unofficial transcripts handy before you begin)
+2. Complete the Everett Electrical Engineering supplemental application.
+(The supplemental asks you to enter the courses you have taken and grades received; you will want to have a copy of your transcripts/unofficial transcripts handy before you begin.)

-3. Transfer official transcripts showing coursework to-date are required before your initial application can be evaluated.
+3. Official transcripts showing coursework to-date are required before your initial application can be evaluated.
 Updated official transcripts will be required once grades are posted for spring and summer (if you enroll in courses).
 Contact all previous colleges and have them send official transcripts to:

 915 N. Broadway

-5. The academic coordinator will review your supplemental application and transcript(s) for prerequisites to admission/certification into the electrical engineering program and contact you for next steps.
+4. An academic coordinator will review your supplemental application and transcript(s) for prerequisites to acceptance/certification into the electrical engineering program and contact you for next steps.

-- EE Supplemental Application Survey will be open November 15.
+- EE Supplemental Application will be open November 15

 There are scholarships available for WSU Everett Electrical Engineering students.
 No application is necessary for these departmental scholarships.
 If you are offered a spot in the program, eligibility for these scholarships will be determined based on transfer GPA in the major related courses.
 Students will be notified of their scholarship awards and conditions to receive the award.

 All students must meet requirements as outlined in the WSU Catalog in order to graduate.
 See the WSU Catalog for degree requirements and talk with your academic adviser about planning and scheduling your courses.